The encryption model using a substitution-permutation network (SP-network)

 println( "Количество ошибок передачи: ", convert(Int, model_data["Кол-во ошибок"].value[end]) )

-Next, we'll uncover each block of the model and see how one individual round works.
+Next, we will expand each block of the model and see how one separate round works.

-If you expand each of the subsystems, you can get a very visual representation of how each round of the algorithm works (model sp_net_cipher_model_3R_expand).
+If you open each of the subsystems, you can get a very visual representation of the work of each round of the algorithm (model sp_net_cipher_model_3R_expand).

-It allows you to see the settings of each stage and check what will happen if the settings of substitution or rearrangement blocks are not coordinated.
+It allows you to see the settings of each stage and check what happens if the settings of the wildcard or permutation blocks are not consistent.

-Let's run this model and verify that transmitting a message with the same bytes AAAAAAAA generates different ciphertext bytes:
+Let's run this model and check that the message is being transmitted with the same bytes.
+AAAAAAAA generates different bytes of ciphertext:

 # Загрузим модель, если она еще не открыта на холсте